ngdplnk/SSTools4MC_Legacy/README.md

 ### Verify Files

-Navigate to the `3-launcher` folder in the cloned repository and there select a release channel that you want to build the launcher for (continue in subdirectory `1-stable-channel` for Stable channel or in subdirectory `2-dev-channel` for Dev Channel).
+Navigate to the `2-launcher` folder in the cloned repository.
 Ensure that you have the following files (there may be more, but you need to have at least these):

-If you are building the launcher for the Stable channel:
 - `build.nsi`
 - `icon.ico`
 - `launcher.pyw`

-If you are building the launcher for the Dev channel:
-- `build-dev.nsi`
-- `icon-dev.ico`
-- `launcher-dev.pyw`

 If any of these files are missing, please download them directly from the repository.

-You will use the `main.py` from the `1-stable` folder if you are building the Stable Channel Launcher, or the `dev.py` file from the `2-dev` folder as your bundled version in the launcher you are building.
+You will use the `main.py` from the `1-stable` folder as your bundled version in the launcher you are building.

 ### Edit .nsi File

-Open the `build.nsi` or `build-dev.nsi` file in a text editor and replace the placeholders `<TYPE THE XXXX PATH HERE>` with the actual paths to your files, respectively.
+Open the `build.nsi` file in a text editor and replace the placeholders `<TYPE THE XXXX PATH HERE>` with the actual paths to your files, respectively.
 Save the changes.

 ### Compile the Installer

 1. Open NSIS.
 2. Select the option "Compile NSI Scripts".
 3. Drag and drop the file you just edited into the NSIS window.
-4. An installer for your desired SSTools4MC release channel will be created.
+4. An installer for SSTools4MC will be created.
 5. Enjoy!

 ## Copyright and Disclaimer